The Silver Line: Current operations

 As well as running the helpline, The Silver Line has 3,000 volunteer "Silver Line Friends" who make regular friendship calls with older people.
 It also offers Silver Circles (facilitated group calls for people who share a common interest).
 The Silver Line also makes a further 1,500 ‘keeping in touch’ calls every week to isolated older people.
 In November 2015, it launched Silver Line Connects to provide older people with more intensive support, advice, and help with connecting to local services.

 On 21 June 2019, the helpline received its 2.5 millionth call, reaching this figure in less than six years since its national launch.
 The helpline currently receives around 10,000 calls a week, two thirds of them are received at night-time and weekends, when no other helpline is available specifically for older people who may be lonely, isolated or confused, while 85% of callers each month are contacting The Silver Line for the first time.

 In December 2016, the charity announced that the helpline had moved into its own offices in Blackpool where staff directly employed by The Silver Line handle calls from all parts of the United Kingdom.

 On 17 July 2017, it was announced that the Duchess of Cornwall had become Patron of the charity.

 As of 1 October 2019 The Silver Line joined forces with Age UK to help more of the older people who are struggling with loneliness and isolation.
 The Silver Line is a subsidiary of Age UK and still has its own brand, registered charity number, Board of Trustees and CEO.

 Evaluation of the Silver Line

 In November 2016, Anglia Ruskin University published an evaluation into the work of The Silver Line.
 The report showed that the charity is succeeding in reaching lonely people.
-It found that "over one in three people who are supported by the friendship service (in which they are matched by a like-minded volunteer) record the highest score on a scale of loneliness called the UCLA-3 index, whereas only about one in 20 people of their age and gender typically register a score this high".
+It found that over one in three people who are supported by the friendship service (in which they are matched by a like-minded volunteer) record positive scores and a decrease of feelings of lonleliness when engaging with the service.